boonebgorges/invite-anyone/readme.txt

 * Russian: Jettochkin

 == Changelog ==

+= 0.6.7 =
+* Added hooks to provide support for Achievements
+* Improved checking for deactivated components
+* BuddyPress Followers support

 = 0.6.6 =
 * Updated hooks to work with more recent versions of BuddyPress